lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

 ### From template to TypeScript

 - **Event binding**
-  - events are available trough the html element it's placed on
+  - events are available through the html element it's placed on
   - syntax: `(<eventName>)="<methodInTypeScript"`
   - eg: `(click)="onCreateServer()"`
   - to see events from certain elements use `console.log()` to see props and events from elements